COVID-19 Vaccines and People of Color

-But, at the same time, waiting is risky as COVID-19 (and new coronavirus variants) continues to spread.
+But, at the same time, waiting is risky as COVID-19 and new coronavirus variants continue to spread.
 “I’m more concerned about long-term effects from COVID-19, which can be severe.
 Even though we don’t know everything about these new vaccines yet, I’d rather risk the unknown of the vaccines than what we know can happen with COVID-19.

 “Don’t delay,” she advises those considering COVID-19 vaccination.
 “We need herd immunity, and your protection cannot wait.”

 What you need to know from Johns Hopkins Medicine.